sbatsakis/TemporalRepresentations/README.txt

 menu click:
 window->Views->Ontology views-> Rules.

-Then you can start checking the files that i send you, in fact they are not ontologies, they contain just the class Points (time points), object properties between points (before,after,equals defining the ordering of points)  and in some of these files there is the datatype
+Then you can start checking the files, in fact they are not ontologies, they contain just the class Points (time points), object properties between points (before,after,equals defining the ordering of points)  and in some of these files there is the datatype